 • The Sierra Alta Property is comprised of one exploration permit which consists of 90 mining claims in the Asturias region in northwestern Spain.
-The Company applied for the permit on November 18, 2013 and received notice that the property had been granted on July 8, 2015 through the publication of the granting in the regional gazette.
-From that date, the concession is valid for a three-year term and is renewable for equal and successive periods of three years.
-The permit was renewed in July 2017 and will expire on July 21, 2020.
+The Company applied for the permit on November 18, 2013 and received notice that the property had been granted on July 8, 2015.
+The concession is valid for a three-year term and is renewable for equal and successive periods of three years.
+The permit was renewed in July 2017 and the Company has initiated the process to renew the permit for another three-year term.
+The Company is confident that it will receive renewal approval in the coming months.